-Any property owner who feels that the assessment levied on the subject property is in error as a result of incorrect information being used to apply the foregoing method of assessment, may file a written appeal with the Director of Parks and Recreation or her or his designee.
+Any property owner who feels that the assessment levied on the subject property is in error as a result of incorrect information being used to apply the foregoing method of assessment, may file a written appeal with the Management Services Director or her or his designee.
 Any such appeal is limited to correction of an assessment during the then current or, if before July 1, the upcoming fiscal year.
-Upon the filing of any such appeal, the Director of Parks and Recreation or his or her designee will promptly review the appeal and any information provided by the property owner.
-If the Director of Parks and Recreation or her or his designee finds that the assessment should be modified, the appropriate changes shall be made to the assessment roll.
-If any such changes are approved after the assessment roll has been filed with the County for collection, the Director of Parks and Recreation or his or her designee is authorized to refund to the property owner the amount of any approved reduction.
-Any dispute over the decision of the Director of Parks and Recreation or her or his designee shall be referred to the City Council and the decision of the City Council shall be final.
+Upon the filing of any such appeal, the Management Services Director or his or her designee will promptly review the appeal and any information provided by the property owner.
+If the Management Services Director or her or his designee finds that the assessment should be modified, the appropriate changes shall be made to the assessment roll.
+If any such changes are approved after the assessment roll has been filed with the County for collection, the Management Services Director or his or her designee is authorized to refund to the property owner the amount of any approved reduction.
+Any dispute over the decision of the Management Services Director or her or his designee shall be referred to the City Council and the decision of the City Council shall be final.